Prem-Kumar16/Dashboard_demo_2/README.md

 sudo kubectl apply -f deployaws.yaml -f service.yaml
 ```

+Please wait for atleast 2 minutes for the pod to pull image and deploy

 Run the below command to check whether the pods is running in correct node

 ```sh